LooseLab/littlejohn/README.md

-# LittleJohn
+# robin

 A Python CLI tool for automated BAM file processing and bioinformatics analysis workflows.

 ## Overview

-LittleJohn is a specialized bioinformatics workflow engine designed for processing BAM files through automated pipelines.
+robin is a specialized bioinformatics workflow engine designed for processing BAM files through automated pipelines.
 It provides a robust, multi-threaded system for running complex analysis workflows with built-in support for methylation analysis, copy number variation detection, fusion detection, and various classification algorithms.

 ## Key Features